Sadulisten/Basic-Keylogger-CSharp/README.md

 Features:
   * Automatically get the current active window (hooking different apis) so that keystrokes in logs are synchronized to the correct windowname/process name
   * Keyboard hook, to recieve all pressed keys globaly
+  * Abillity to build executable with 'debugmode' which means you could test the functionality of your generated file without it trying to upload logs via SMTP + it prints out everything neatly in the console.

+  * Compiling with 'readybuild' will compile the executable without 'debugmode' meaning it will attempt to upload logs at the set interval and not print out all keystrokes pressed/windows fetched + it will compile so that the console window is hidden on startup.

 WARNING: Might show up as a virus by your antivirus.
 This is due to this projects ability to send stuff via EMAIL (thats how this transmits captured logs to a host computer at a set interval)